raito-io/cli-plugin-snowflake/README.md

 All grants to users and other roles associated with the role are added as who-items to the grant that will be imported in Raito.
 All grants to privileges on data objects associated the role are added as what-items to the grant that will be imported in Raito.
 All system roles (`ORGADMIN`, `ACCOUNTADMIN`, `SECURITYADMIN`, `USERADMIN`, `SYSADMIN`, `PUBLIC`) will be annotated as non-internalizable.
 If roles are managed by external identity stores in Snowflake, the following locks will be set: `name-lock`, `delete-lock`, `who-lock`, `inheritance-lock`.
+The parameters `sf-external-identity-store-owners` and `sf-link-to-external-identity-store-groups` will be used to indicate if roles are managed by external identities.

 #### Database Roles
 Database roles are imported as `grant` with type `databaseRole`.